Import replication data

-Result: During replication, all versions that were added on the source server since the last import will be imported as new versions: Source 1, 2, 3*, 4 (3).
+Result: During replication, all versions that were added on the source server since the last import are imported as new versions: Source 1, 2, 3*, 4 (3).

-If there was a snapshot referring to version 3 on the source server, it would refer to version 4 on the target server after the import.
+If there is a snapshot referring to version 3 on the source server, it refers to version 4 on the target server after the import.

 The replication mechanism keeps track of all the previous imports for the target environment.
 During import, it omits versions that have already been imported to the environment.
 In the earlier example, versions 1 and 2 from the source server won't be imported to the target server during the second import because they were already imported during the first import.

 This technique enables you to remove unnecessary versions on the target server during replication.

 Example: The following example explains what happens if the Versioned objects option is set to Deployed.

 Assume there are 2 versions of a property sheet on the source server, and only version 2 is used by the deployed process: Source 2.